Playa Paraiso#1 in Best Things To Do in Tulum

 Reviewers were divided on the necessity of paying for access to the beach club.
 Some said the price (250 pesos, or about $13 for two beach chairs) isn't worth it, while others found the cost reasonable for the convenience.
 To save a little money, you can pack your own towels, chairs and snacks.
 As for the beach itself, some travelers described the shoreline as "beautiful," while others were disappointed with the amount of smelly seaweed.

 A visit to Playa Paraiso is best combined with a trip to the ruins since the two attractions are a little more than a mile from each other.
+You can also easily rent a bike to reach this beach from town.
 The beach club is open every day from 10 a.m. to 6 p.m.

 #2 El Gran Cenote